desultory/ugrd/docs/bootloader_config.md

 > The CPIO must be decompressed before being embedded.

-## Making the kernel automatically search for the initamfs image
+## Making the kernel automatically search for the initramfs image

 To make the kernel try to load a specific initrd file at boot, without embedding it: